GitHubDragonFly/Python_libplctag_GUI/README.md

 ![Python2](screenshots/Python%20plctag%20GUI%202.png?raw=true)

 # Functionality
-- Generally designed to display a single value per tag entered, either of string/integer/float...etc.
+- Generally designed to display a single value per tag entered, either of string / integer / float ... etc.
-- Multiple consecutive elements/bits can be displayed for certain data types by adding "{x}" at the end of the tag, where "x" is the number of elements/bits:
+- Multiple consecutive elements / bits can be displayed for certain data types by adding `{x}` at the end of the tag, where "x" is the number of elements/bits:
   - example `CT_STRINGArray[0]{5}` or `CT_DINT/2{15}` or `N7:0{3}`
 - Displaying bits/PID/Timer/Counter/Control subelement values:
   - enter your tag